There are two ways of creating ORM models - Model-First approach and Database-First approach. Entity Developer supports both

 their changes, allowing you to choose which objects need to be synchronized, specify

-the renamed objects, etc. Even changes inside entity are detected and resulted in
+the renamed objects, etc. Even changes inside entity are detected and result in

 ALTER statements, the table doesn't need to be dropped and created again.